-The Department of Student Life has collaborated with our Academic faculty to produce a series of co-curricular programming within each institute that helps extend student learning outside of the classroom.
-Activities, events, and information are provided to students on both of our campuses and via our online clubs (in AlamoSync).
-Examples of co-curricular activities include:
+The Department of Student Life has collaborated with our Academic faculty and Student Success staff to produce a series of experiential learning programming opportunities (extra-curricular, co-curricular, and service learning) within each institute that helps extend student learning outside of the classroom.
+Activities, events, and information are provided to students on both of our campuses and via our online clubs (in AlamoEXPERIENCE).
+Examples of experiential learning activities include:

 - Institute Mixers

 Signature experiential learning events supported by the Department of Student Life include: